malvikasharan/APRICOT/README.md

 ##filter
 Quick help: `python3 APRICOT/bin/apricot filter -h`

-The filtering of the predicted domains by this subcommand take place by using the reference domains selected using one of the earlier described subcommand select.
-Those query proteins that consist of at least one of the selected domains are retained for the downstream analysis whereas the rest of the proteins are discarded (data for thedomain predictions is not deleted from 0_predicted_domains).
+The filtering of the predicted domains by this subcommand take place by using the *domain selection terms*, hence this subcommand should be executed after 'select' and 'predict' subcommands.

+Query proteins that consist of at least one of the selected domains are retained whereas the rest of the proteins are discarded from the downstream analysis.
+To limit the analysis to one of the consortiums only, flag -C for CDD based information and -I for InterPro based information can be used.

-Like aforementioned subcommands, flag -C for CDD based information and -I for InterPro based information can be used for this process as well.
-The default parameters for the selection of predicted domains are 'coverage > 39' and 'similarity > 24' which have been derived from a large RNA-binding positive and negative training sets collected from SwissProt database.
-However, users can choose their cut-offs for the parameters by using the flags --similarity, --coverage, --identity, --evalue, --bit (bit score) and --gap.
+The users can choose their cut-offs for the parameters by using the flags --similarity, --coverage, --identity, --evalue, --bit (bit score) and --gap.
+However, the default parameters for the selection of predicted domains are defined as 'coverage > 39' and 'similarity > 24', which have been derived from a large RNA-binding positive and negative training sets collected from SwissProt database.

 ````
 usage: apricot filter [-h] [--analysis_path ANALYSIS_PATH] [--cdd] [--ipr]